Some links in this post may be affiliate links

 Water the soil only when it dries to keep the roots moist and avoid soggy soil as it can lead to root-rot disease and eventual death of the Bromeliad.

-Scarlet Star Bromeliad grows best in bright light.
+Scarlet Star Bromeliad grows best in bright indirect light.
 Keep it away from direct sunlight as it can scorch the leaves.

-Feed Scarlet Star Bromeliads with a liquid fertilizer (foliar feed) every 2 weeks during the growing season for lush growth.
-Do not feed in the cold season as growth is minimal at this time and it may lead to fertilizer burn and eventual death of your Bromeliad.
+Do not feed in fall and winter as growth is minimal at this time and it may lead to fertilizer burn and eventual death of your Bromeliad.

 The best potting soil for Scarlet Star Bromeliad should be rich in organic matter, loose, free-draining, bark soil to prevent it from getting soggy while providing the required nutrients.
-Orchid potting mixes are ideal for these bromeliads.
+Most Orchid potting mixes are ideal for these bromeliads.

 Repotting Scarlet Star Bromeliad is not necessary as its roots are tiny and are unlikely to fill the pot.
 Pot it in a shallow, heavy pot to prevent it from toppling over as it can become top-heavy and provide support to help keep it upright.
 Check out these ceramic pots with drainage holes on Amazon.